Hungarian Goulash Recipe in the Instant Pot

 A good goulash is defined by the paprika you use, the cut of beef and the vegetables you include.
 I have used a simple piece of lean chuck steak with bell peppers, carrots, onion, celery and potatoes.

-This dish is traditionally made with Hungarian Paprika.
+This dish traditionally uses Hungarian Paprika to spice it up.
 But in Hungary, there are many types of paprika that vary in strength and taste, so what you choose defines your dish.

 You can make this dish as spicy as you wish, depending on how much paprika, and what type of paprika you use.
 You may be limited in what you can purchase locally.